LeSean McCoy Says HE Is the NFL's Best Running Back. Whatcha Gonna Do About It?

 This is what a player in football heaven looks like.
 He doesn't run—he glides.
 He doesn't dance in the hole—he disappears.
 He doesn't catch the ball over his shoulder—he cradles it.

-And when this practice at St. John Fisher College in Pittsford, New York, concludes, LeSean McCoy bounds over to the crowd where, in a span of five minutes, he relives the gruesome high school ankle injury that nearly ended his career before it began, greets Bills quarterback Tyrod Taylor's father with a hug and a laugh and then signs a string of autographs as kids chant his name.
+And when this practice at St. John Fisher College in Pittsford, New York, concludes, LeSean McCoy bounds over to the crowd.
+In a span of five minutes, he relives the gruesome high school ankle injury that nearly ended his career before it began, greets Bills quarterback Tyrod Taylor's father with a hug and a laugh and then signs a string of autographs as kids chant his name.

 It's all a far cry from the football hell he likely envisioned two years ago.
 When the Bills traded for McCoy and called the veteran, he didn't answer.
 He was devastated.
 The Philadelphia Eagle had never played for a team outside Pennsylvania.